Parag953/FollowService/Readme.md

 To run the service locally, you need to have the following installed: go - preferably 1.18 and above
+To get all dependencies simply run `go mod tidy`

 After cloning the service, go to main directory and run the command
  ```go run .```